justin-cook-developer/drunk-buds/README.md

 <b>Then:</b>

-- Clone this directory && cd into 'acme-schools'
+- Clone this directory && cd into 'drunkBuds'
 - Create the database 'drunkBuds' by executing `createdb drunkBuds` in the terminal or using a GUI
 - execute `npm install` to install the packages
-- execute `npm run start:dev` to start the application server
+- execute `npm run start:dev` to start the application server and bundle the front end code
 - navigate to (http://localhost:3000/#/) in the browser